The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 - Return the barbell to the blocks and repeat

-You can typically handle 30-60% more weight in the block deadlift compared with the Romanian deadlift for the same rep range used.
-While your major muscle groups (glutes, low back, mid back) can tolerate this kind of overloading, your grip usually can’t.
+You can typically handle 30-60% more weight in the block deadlift than the Romanian deadlift for the same rep range.
+While your major muscle groups (glutes, low back, mid-back) can tolerate this overloading, your grip usually can't.

 This is why I recommend wearing straps to prevent any grip loss while performing this exercise.
 Check out my article on the benefits of straps.